 Once upon a time, Bulb Boy had it good, as his life was full of fun and games.
-But then, seemingly overnight, his once cheerful home was consumed by darkness, transformed into a terrifying place full of nasty creatures and other unwelcome sights.
+But then, seemingly overnight, his once cheerful home was consumed by darkness and transformed into a terrifying place full of nasty creatures and other unwelcome sights.
 As if that wasn’t bad enough, GRANDPAraffin and his pet Mothdog have also vanished without a trace!
 Time to unravel this eerie mystery, through the power of… illumination.

 Well, it would be at least, if the game was out.
 After playing through the demo, I really wish it was though.
 But alas, for now, we’ll have to settle for supporting the development through the magic of crowdfunding; Kickstarter in this case.
 At the time of writing, it’s at $2,763 of $40,000 with 25 days on the clock, so it certainly looks doable, ya know?